-- The front seat(s) shall initially be set in the Euro NCAP Frontal ODB impact test position unless instructed otherwise in the vehicle handbook. - The front seat adjustments shall remain the same for all further assessments.
-Where the vehicle handbook contains details of alternative front seat positions for individual CRS, this alternative position will be used. - Head restraints shall be in the lowest position, unless clearly instructed otherwise in the vehicle handbook. - Movable arm rests shall be set to the not in use position or fully vertical.
+- The front seat(s) shall initially be set in the Euro NCAP Frontal ODB impact test position. - The front seat may be adjusted during the assessment.
+The adjustments allowed are limited to normal day-to-day adjustments to ensure the best possible installation, i.e fore/aft movement to create sufficient space for the seat to be installed or small adjustments of the seatback angle. - Movable arm rests shall be set to the not in use position or fully vertical.